-You are now the owner of a C-Scope CS770 metal detector.
+You are now the owner of a C-Scope metal detector.
 C-Scope detectors are recognised as one of the finest metal detectors available.
 They are designed and manufactured to the highest standard to give you the maximum enjoyment and success.
-In order to obtain the best results it is IMPORTANT that your read and follow these instructions.
+In order to obtain the best results, it is important that you read and follow these instructions.